You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [07:12]

-And within the limitation that we define, we know what we're doing and we don't get lost so easily.
-So A good teacher is someone who knows how to help a student to define limitations and to create a framework within which to practice.
+And within the limitation that we define, we know what we're doing, and we don't get lost so easily.
+So a good teacher is someone who knows how to help a student to define limitations and to create a framework within which to practice.
 I remember in Zen Mind Beginner's Mind, Suzuki Roshi talked about giving your, if you want to control your horse or cow, you give them a wide pasture to roam in.
 I think we have to be careful of that statement.
 That's something that he said in a certain circumstance, you know, to make a point.

 [08:18]